 Festivals and Food

-Concept: Festivals of India
+Various Festivals of India for Class 4 EVS

 India is a diverse country.
 People from different religions, castes, classes, and communities live together.
 Many festivals are celebrated all over India, but the unique thing is that despite being from different backgrounds, everyone participates in the celebrations.

-Types of festivals:
+Types of Festivals of India:

 The festivals in India are broadly classified into three groups—National festivals, religious festivals and harvest festivals.